Profit (green) and the closing line value (CLV, in grey). CLV is your expected value, over time.

 It’s easy to get stuck focusing on the downswings.
 This is because we all suffer from loss aversion – the pain of losing is psychologically about twice as powerful as the pleasure of gaining.

-If you toss a coin 1500 times, there is a 52% chance you will get a streak of 10 heads or tails.
+If you toss a coin 1500 times, there is a 52% chance you will get a streak of 10 heads in a row.
 This means if you place 1500 bets with an average true odds of 2.0 you have to expect 10 losses in a row.
 Or 10 wins.
 See this calculator.

 You will overcome all downswings